HuYuxin/Project4-CUDA-Rasterizer/README.md

 * Rasterize Line Methods Comparason
 ![Rasterize Line Methods Comparason](/renders/PerformanceLineRasterize.PNG)
 <p align="center"><b>Rasterize Line Methods Comparason</b></p>
 I used a naive approach to render lines, which is looping through all pixels within the line's bounding box, and check if each pixel falls on the line.
-I also tested the Bresenham line algorithm, which is the algorithm described in [this post](http://tech-algorithm.com/articles/drawing-line-using-bresenham-algorithm/) The idea is that for line in first octanc, where the slop is between 0 and 1, we increment x every time, and we render either (x+1,y) or (x+1, y+1) based on which pixel is closer to the line.
+I also tested the Bresenham line algorithm, which is the algorithm described in[this post](http://tech-algorithm.com/articles/drawing-line-using-bresenham-algorithm/) The idea is that for line in first octanc, where the slop is between 0 and 1, we increment x every time, and we render either (x+1,y) or (x+1, y+1) based on which pixel is closer to the line.
 For lines in other octant, we simply convert them to the first octant and repeat the method.
 This method avoids looping through all pixels, where most of them are not falling on line.
 From the performance analysis we can observe that the Bresenham line algorithm has almost 4 times performance improvement than naive apprach.

 ### Credits